-Matter is an emerging smart home interoperability protocol supported by Apple, Google, Amazon and other major smart home players in the Connectivity Standards Alliance.
-These companies are collaborating on the platform with the goal of making all the best smart home devices work better together.
+Matter is the smart home interoperability protocol supported by Apple, Google, Amazon and other major smart home players in the Connectivity Standards Alliance — and it's starting to roll out now.
+Soon, that means all the best smart home devices could work better together.

-While Matter might not matter all that much to most people right now, it’s a big deal for the immediate future of the smart home industry.
-As a unifying connectivity certification, Matter will allow smart home devices from all different manufacturers to thrive in a singular ecosystem.
+While Matter might not matter all that much to the average consumer, it’s a big deal for the future of the smart home industry.
+As a unifying connectivity certification, Matter promises to allow smart home devices from all different manufacturers to thrive in a singular ecosystem.

 Many smart home devices can already cooperate with each other through Alexa, Google Assistant and other providers of multi-device smart home routines.
 But most users still require several apps to achieve their ideal settings and controls — and still, not all products will cooperate.

 Matter should help all these devices play nice with each other.
-You can expect Matter to roll out soon to the best smart lights, best smart locks, best smart thermostats and all other popular IoT devices.
-Here’s what that will mean for you, and for your smart home.
+It's starting to roll out to the best smart lights, best smart locks, best smart thermostats and all other popular IoT device, so here's what that will mean for you, and for your smart home.

 What is Matter?